SonicKurt/StarDefenders/README.md

 shoot, so the player will need to aim for the aliens.
 This playground uses three frameworks:
 SpriteKit, UIKit, and PlaygroundSupport.

-My playground was submitted to the Apple WWDC20 Swift Student Challenge.
+My playground is an accepted submission for the Apple WWDC20 Swift Student Challenge.